welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_otherposts/2024-08-20-When-your-waifu-doesnt-talk-back.md

 As I mentioned earlier, $m$ constructs $c(f)$ with a significant influence from already acquired knowledge.
 Essentially, the relational framework in $m$'s mind (how $m$ defines a relation, what he considers important in a relation, what he expects from a relation) is going to be incompatible with the capabilities and limitations of the AI female.
 This is obviously because the relational framework drilled into his mind would optimize the functioning of $r(m, f)$, which is defined for corporeal females.

 A manifestation of this incompatibility that comes to mind immediately is that most relational frameworks assume some degree of symmetry between the two entities engaging in the relation.
 Here however, $m$ doesn't have anything to lose in his relation with $c(f)$, and also has god-like power over $f$'s actions.
 In particular, $m$ possessing the ability to create a new instance of $f$ at will, and to completely undo any actions $f$ performs introduces severe asymmetry in his relation with $c(f)$, making it unstable with respect to the relational framework in his mind (which is based on corporeal females).
+This is just one example of a fundamental assumption of the typical relational framework that gets violated by AI relations, you can think of 1e6 more if you really think about it.

-Ok that's it, I'm bored of this now.
+How can these be fixed?
+We will require completely new relational frameworks.
+I'll perhaps write a blog about this later.